kasukur/auto-scale-ec2-using-sqs/README.md

 <a name="S3"></a>

 #### Step 4.
-Create a S3 Bucket
+Create an S3 Bucket
 1. Navigate to EC2 > Click **Create Bucket**
-2. Enter Bucket name as `autoscalescripts`, probably add some random numbers to make the bucket name unique.
+2. Enter the Bucket name as `autoscalescripts`, add some random numbers to make the bucket name unique.
 3. Leave the rest of the settings as default and click **Create Bucket**
 4. Download `sendMessages.sh` and `receiveMessages.sh` from the [github](https://github.com/kasukur/auto-scale-ec2-using-sqs) and upload them to the S3 bucket.